Dimensions of Wellness

 What is it?

-• An understanding of environment in a comprehensive way.
+• An understanding of the environment in a comprehensive way.

 • It includes your immediate physical environment, as well as your community and broader environment.